Jana (singer): Biography

+Early life

-Jana was born in Pristina on March 15, 1974 and grew up in the village of Babin Most, near the town of Obilić.
+Dragana Todorović was born 15 March 1974 in Pristina, SR Serbia, SFR Yugoslavia, and grew up in the village of Babin Most, near the town of Obilić.

-Her career started at the age of fourteen, in 1988, when she visited a well-known kafana in the town of Obilić one night with her parents and brother (who played the accordion).
-She had worn a white overcoat and pink hat.
-During dinner, she took the microphone, got a chair, and, being shy, turned her back against the audience and started singing "Što me pitaš" (Why Are You Asking Me) by Šemsa Suljaković to roaring applause.
+Her career started in 1988 when, at the age of fourteen, she visited a well-known kafana in the town of Obilić with her parents and brother (who played the accordion).
+During dinner, she took the microphone and sang "Što me pitaš" by Šemsa Suljaković with her back to the audience, receiving roaring applause.

-After finishing the Stevan Mokranjac music academy in her hometown, she recorded an album in 1992 that sold very few copies and flopped.
-She went back to performing in kafanas throughout Kosovo, then took a short break from singing due to the disappointment of her last album, working as a music educator.
+Jana graduated from the Stevan Mokranjac music school in Pristina in 1992.
+That same year, she released her first album, titled Imam moć, under the name Dragana Stanojević through Yugoslavia's state-owned record label, PGP-RTB.
+She continued performing in kafanas throughout Kosovo, then took a short break from singing due to the commercial disappointment of her last album.
+During this time, she worked as a music teacher at an elementary school in Babin Most.